The Craft Beer Marketing Playbook: Principles for effective revenue generation

 followers_formula_png

-How do you maximize your Effective Audience Size?
+How do you maximize your Effective Audience Size as a brewery?

 1. Grow your Total Audience Size through frequency and engagement (see below).